mhsefidgar/Cpp/dataStorageCpp.md

 bool isStudent = true; // boolean variable
 ```

-2. Arrays: Arrays allow storing multiple values of the same data type in a contiguous block of memory.
+2.  **Arrays**: Arrays allow storing multiple values of the same data type in a contiguous block of memory.
 They are declared using the data type followed by square brackets with the desired size.
 Here's an example:

 ```